Get 25% off a Gravity Mattress Purchase. Use Code: SFMATTRESS.

 Orders are typically delivered within 5 to 7 business days in the continental United States, and within 10 to 14 business days in Alaska, Hawaii, and Canada.
 An email with tracking information is sent once the order has shipped.

-The Gravity Ice Hybrid is machine-rolled, compressed, sealed in plastic, and shipped as a bed-in-a-box.
+The Gravity Ice Hybrid is machine-rolled, compressed, sealed in plastic, and shipped in a box.
 Assembly is not required.
 To set up the Gravity mattress, purchasers should remove the mattress from the box and carefully remove the outer plastic cover.
 Unroll the mattress directly on the bed frame and remove the inner plastic cover.
 Allow 24 to 72 hours for the mattress to fully expand.

 White Glove delivery and old mattress removal are not currently offered.